Executive Development Program

 Audience:

-High-level of seniority, mainly CEO’s, COO’s and VP’s from across a range of industries.
+High-level of seniority, mainly CEO’s, COO’s, VP’s, Management Control, Corporate Planning and similar roles.
 Limited to 30 executives.

 Colin and Bill's Message

-Jeff Bezos put it well in his 2016 shareholder letter.
-“Good process serves you so you can serve customers.
+Jeff Bezos captured this idea clearly in his 2016 shareholder letter: “Good process serves you so you can serve customers.
 But if you’re not watchful, the process can become the thing.
 This can happen very easily in large organizations.
 The process becomes the proxy for the result you want.
-You stop looking at outcomes and just make sure you’re doing the process right”.
+You stop looking at outcomes and just make sure you’re doing the process right.”

 -

 Along what dimensions do we create value for customers, or what is our strategic direction?
-Best if articulated by a Good to Great Flywheel and should not change from quarter to quarter or year to year.
+Best if articulated by a Flywheel and should not change from quarter to quarter or year to year.
 Minor adjustments, based on results and experience, over a period of years are appropriate.

 -